The Trap of Life Insurance Third Pillar

 If you die before retirement, your spouse will get the capital you would have gotten at retirement.
 And if you are incapacitated and unable to pay your premiums, the insurance will pay for you.

-First, you do not need death life insurance if you have no dependents.
+First, you do not need death life insurance without dependents or heirs.
 If nobody depends on you and you die, the capital will return to the insurance company.
+This could still go to your heirs even if you have no dependents.
+But you must ask yourself whether they need that insurance if they are not depending on you.

 Then, we have good insurance coverage already in Switzerland in many cases.